amyvbenson/sgptheme/docs/page-templates.md

 Page areas:

 - Intro (custom field): text that shows below the title.
-- Candidates (custom fields): assign candidates as primary or secondary to determine their size and priority
+- Featured Candidates (custom fields): assign candidates to featured on the page
 - All candidates link (custom field): link to a page that lists all candidates
 - Manifesto TO DO
 - Content